Non-standard hyphenation with luatex

 .
 A further field isdata

-- automatic hyphens contain no information about the font and the like, and with this key you can set which element in the list (as captured) they will the taken from. - The key
+- automatic hyphens contain no information about the font and the like, and with this key you can set which element in the list (as captured) they will the taken from.
+In the rule above the ‘c’ is replaced by a discretionary, but nodata

 string

 replaces the character with the string.
-If empty, the char node is removed; to insert chars, just use a multi-character string.
-The nodes created are literal copies of the original, but with the new characters. - With
+If empty, the item (in TeX jargon, the node) is removed; to insert chars, just use a multi-character string.
+The nodes created are literal copies of the original (the same font, language, and so on), but with the new characters. - With

 remove